sr/operator/src/hal9000/README.md

 #### New Handler

-Create the a new file under the `lib/pardot/hal` directory and checkout one of the existing handlers for an example.
+Checkout one the existing handlers under the `app/handlers` directory for examples.